• Skip to primary navigation

 • 100g ground almonds

-• Half a teaspoon almond essence
+• ½ teaspoon of almond essence

 • 50g flaked almonds